Community Care

 Savings Group

-A significant problem for many Haitians is a lack of financial savings to cover large expenses when they arise.
+Many Haitians struggle to maintain savings to cover large expenses when they arise.
 Even Haitians who have decent jobs lack a financial safety net.
 After all, most wages here barely cover a person’s basic needs.

 That’s how Savings Group started.
 Initially a small gathering of a few conscientious Heartline staffers, Savings Group has grown to be 58 strong, spread across five cohorts.